norakramer1/project-information-design/README.md

 1. Fetch XML files
 2. Show user how much of the particular archive is digitalised
 3. Show user how many files are publicly available
-4. Show the user a graph with how much information is digitalised in a certain time period
+4. Show the user a graph with how much information is digitalised and not digitalised in a certain time period

 ## Wishlist
 1. Show a percentage that shows how much data is available across all XML/archives in the website
 2. Optimise the chart to represent the design made
+3. Make a tooltip on the bar chart to show an accurate number (started)
+4. Clean up modules
+5. Make a button that lets you enter a different archive number (for demonstration purposes)

 ## License
 This project uses the MIT license